beerush-id/anchor/readme.md

 Here's what we're currently working on and what's next for Anchor:

 - ✅ Reactive Object – Ready
+- ✅ Circular Detection – In Progress
+- 🟡 Schema Validation in State - Partially Complete
+- 🟡 Persistent Store - Partially Complete
-- 🟡 Store - Partially Complete
+- 🟡 In-Memory Store - Partially Complete
 - 🟡 History – Partially Complete
 - 🟡 REST API Helper – Partially Complete
-- 🔄 Circular Detection – In Progress
 - ⏳ Signal – Planned.
 Aims to expand the toolset beyond just working with objects, promising a more comprehensive solution for managing and reacting to state changes in your applications.